Jim00000/Numerical-Analysis/README.md

 # Numerical-Analysis

-Implement methods of numerical analysis and solve problems
+Implement methods of numerical analysis for practice and personal usage only

 ## Prerequisite